-The change from a consultation service to an entire department involves a change of scale, which leads to changes at different levels.
+The change from a consultation service to an entire service involves a change of scale, which leads to changes at different levels.
 First of all, for patients, with an improvement in the quality and safety of the care provided, access to innovation in an entirely safe context, and inclusion in therapeutic trials.
 Then, for healthcare professionals, with greater practical training provided.
 Finally, at an organisational level, we are starting with three extra appointments and we are keeping the existing organisational structure, reorganising its functioning in the context of new constraints associated with the status of hospital department.

 How will the service provided to healthcare professionals change?

-The creation of a teaching hospital department offers a place where practical training can be obtained.
+The creation of a teaching hospital service offers a place where practical training can be obtained.
 This allows us, therefore, to create a training pathway for healthcare professionals at every level, both medical and paramedical.
 We can also respond to requests from healthcare professionals wishing to receive training in this area.

 How does this change things for patients?

-In making the change from status of consultation to department, we have acquired greater visibility but also more significant obligations.
-One example one could give is that the change in status requires us to recruit a healthcare manager to assist the head of the department.
+In making the change from status of consultation to service, we have acquired greater visibility but also more significant obligations.
+One example one could give is that the change in status requires us to recruit a healthcare manager to assist the head of the service.
 These two people together guarantee the quality and safety of the care provided to patients.
 In a hospital system like ours, with innovative therapies requiring very high levels of safety, it is necessary to have a formal framework for these practices.

 Is the treatment pathway made easier?